 Administrative Rules govern the trauma system.
 These rules establish guidance for hospital trauma programs in Iowa and are the binding rules by which every trauma care facility must abide.

 Chapter 147a is the legislation that establishes the trauma system in Iowa.
 This chapter establishes the Iowa Department of Public Health as the lead agency in the state responsible for the development of a statewide trauma system.
 Subsection II, known as the "Iowa Trauma Care System Development Act," outlines the goal of the trauma system, which is to coordinate the medical needs of the injured person with an integrated system of optimal and cost-effective trauma care.
-The result of a well-coordinated statewide trauma care system is to reduce the incidences of inadequate trauma care and preventable deaths, minimize human suffereing, and decrease the costs associated with preventable mortality and morbidity.
+The result of a well-coordinated statewide trauma care system is to reduce the incidences of inadequate trauma care and preventable deaths, minimize human suffering, and decrease the costs associated with preventable mortality and morbidity.

 Chapter 641 - 134

 Chapter 134 outlines how each trauma center is categorized and verified and what criteria are used for these purposes.
 This rule also establishes Iowa as an inclusive trauma system.
 Which means, all hospitals in Iowa must be verified at the level of care which can be provided by the facility.
-This rule also establishes that proceedings, records, and reports developed pursuant to this chapter constitute peer review records and are not subject to discovery by subpoena nor can they be admissible as evidence.
+This rule also establishes that proceedings, records, and reports developed pursuant to this chapter constitute peer review records and are not subject to discovery by subpoena nor they can be admissible as evidence.
 This rule also establishes that all information and documents received by the Iowa Department of Public Health from a hospital, emergency care facility, or trauma care facility shall be confidential.

 Chapter 641 - 135